 - a.
-Depreciation on property, plant and equipment is calculated on on a straight-line basis as per the useful lives prescribed under Schedule II of the Companies Act, 2013 or as per the useful lives estimated by the management. - b.
-Property plant and equipment costing Rs.5,000 or less are depreciated fully in the year of acquisition. - c.
+Depreciation on solar projects is calculated on a straight-line basis using the rates arrived based on the useful lives as per the PPA term entered with the consumers.
+The same has been confirmed based on technical evaluation done by the engineering team of the Company. - b.
+Property plant and equipment costing Rs.5,000 or less are depreciated fully in the year of acquisition. - d.
 Intangible assets namely computer software is amortised considering useful life of 5 years.

-(v) Derecognition
+(v) Derecognition: